Rule 5101:2-9-36 | Additional requirements for children's crisis care facilities.

 (3) A child isolated due to suspected communicable disease shall be:

-(a) Cared for in a room or portion of a room not being used for other types of child care.
+(a) Cared for in a room or portion of a room not being used for other types of child care, within sight and hearing at all times by the child care staff.

 (b) Checked on every fifteen minutes and a notation made on an isolation log regarding the observation made.